Long Trail: Day 5 (Refreshed and Reinvigorated)

 A few southbound hikers stopped by to enjoy the fire, and we swapped stories about the trail and life.
 After a nice dinner, we saw the clouds roll in.
 We said our goodbyes, and they headed back to their tents.

 After crawling into my sleeping bag in the shelter, I was treated to quite a show.
 First came the lightning, then the thunder, the wind started roaring, and lastly the rain.
-There was only three of us in the shelter by that point and we all agreed that we were relieved we didn’t have to tent in these conditions.
+There were only three of us in the shelter by that point, and we all agreed that we were relieved we didn’t have to tent in these conditions.

-After a few hours of watching the mother nature put on a show I fell asleep, praying that the rain would stop before I started hiking again in the morning.
+After a few hours of watching Mother Nature put on a show, I fell asleep, praying that the rain would stop before I started hiking again in the morning.

 Share: